 Comms: enabling the hybrid workplace

 As the workplace continues to alter, employees want to know what’s expected of them within the new structure.
 They need reassurance that what they’re doing is okay and that the processes are fair.
-They also want to see that they are being enabled to produce the best outcomes - both in terms of the work they do and in terms of their professional development.
+They also want to see that they are being enabled to produce the best outcomes –in terms of the work they do, their professional development and personal wellbeing.

 As complex as full remote working was, all colleagues were equally removed from one another.
 One of the biggest difficulties of the hybrid approach is that employees will now have different workplace experiences: a situation that is potentially divisive.

-Here are a few examples of how communication can be used to inspire, engage and inform:
+Here are a few examples of how effective communication can be used to support a harmonious and successful future workplace:

 1. Surveys, polls and inclusive conversations enable you to understand the full range of the employee experience.